 A better understanding of the mind-body connection has shown that when you take care of your physical health, it will have a direct effect on your mental and emotional health.
 This may be why those who engage in regular exercise, follow a healthy diet, and get proper rest are better able to handle all types of stress.
 On the contrary, ignoring your health can work against you and exacerbate your stress response.

-There are many self-help strategies that can be employed to manage stress, but combining them with various forms of therapy will prove to be most effective.
-Cognitive Behavioral Therapy (CBT), for instance, is useful for changing limiting or negative behaviors that contribute to stress.
+There are many self-help strategies that can be employed to manage stress, but combining them with various forms of treatment will prove to be most effective.
+Cognitive Behavioral Treatment (CBT), for instance, is useful for changing limiting or negative behaviors that contribute to stress.
 Learning how to change your way of thinking can alter future responses and serve as a long-term solution for reducing stress.

-To learn about other types of therapy that may be able to help you, contact Blair Wellness Group to schedule an appointment for stress management therapy in Los Angeles.
+To learn about other types of treatment that may be able to help you, contact Blair Wellness Group to schedule an appointment for stress management treatment in Los Angeles.